-The Fort Lauderdale–Hollywood International Airport is located in Broward County, Florida, United States.
+The Fort Lauderdale International Airport is located in Broward County, Florida, United States.
 The airport is commonly referred to by its airport code as FLL, and is one of the three airports serving the Miami-Fort Lauderdale metropolitan area.
 FLL airport is located 3 miles southwest of downtown Fort Lauderdale and 21 miles north of Miami.
 Local cities nearby served by the FLL airport include Fort Lauderdale, Hollywood and Dania Beach.
-In terms of passenger traffic, Fort Lauderdale airport is the 18th busiest airport in the United States.
-In 2019, the FLL processed over 36 million passengers.
+In terms of passenger traffic, Fort Lauderdale airport is the 18th busiest airport in the United States, which is no surprise given its proximity to Port Everglades, a world-renown cruise port.
+In 2022, FLL processed over 36 million passengers.

 Fort Lauderdale airport operates close to 700 flights daily, including domestic and international flights, providing international and long-haul flights to almost all popular destinations in the world, including Europe, North America, Asia, Middle East, South America and Scandinavia.

 Airport Stats & Facts

 - The Wall Street Journal ranked Fort Lauderdale airport at the 3rd spot in its best large U.S. airport list of 2019.
 The airport scored high for categories like on-time arrival, reliability, value for money and Wifi speed.